SpeshalK/NoiPhi/README.md

 # NoiPhi
-A stochastic simulation package for qauntum noise in python
+A stochastic simulation package for qauntum laser noise in python